Ad-hoc Strategic Intervention

 Built for Bay Area operator with one specific decision stalled before a board meeting, fundraise, or operational milestone.
 Applies to Founders, VPs of Marketing, Heads of Growth, marketing-responsible CFOs, and similar operators with one focused strategic question.

-Ad-hoc Strategic Intervention is a Bay Area Layer 2 engagement product priced at $5,000–$15,000.
-Format: 1–3 weeks · intake plus focused review plus follow-up call.
-Deliverable: 4–8 page intervention document plus 60-minute follow-up call.
+Ad-hoc Strategic Intervention is a Bay Area specialist engagement priced at $5,000-$15,000.
+Format: 1-3 weeks · intake plus focused review plus follow-up call.
+Deliverable: 4-8 page intervention document plus 60-minute follow-up call.
 Built for Bay Area operator with one specific decision stalled before a board meeting, fundraise, or operational milestone.
-Routes through ICP funnels, problem pages, and referrals; reached when the buyer has matched their state to the tier.
+Reached through ICP pages, problem pages, and referrals when the buyer has matched their situation to the offer.
 Each engagement is fixed-scope at the start and cannot drift mid-engagement.

 Price